J. Robert Oppenheimer: Los Alamos

 Los Alamos was initially supposed to be a military laboratory, and Oppenheimer and other researchers were to be commissioned into the Army.
 He went so far as to order himself a lieutenant colonel's uniform and take the Army physical test, which he failed.
 Army doctors considered him underweight at 128 lb, diagnosed his chronic cough as tuberculosis, and were concerned about his chronic lumbosacral joint pain.
 The plan to commission scientists fell through when Rabi and Robert Bacher balked at the idea.
-Conant, Groves, and Oppenheimer devised a compromise whereby the laboratory was operated by the University of California under contract to the War Department.
-It soon turned out that Oppenheimer had hugely underestimated the magnitude of the project; Los Alamos grew from a few hundred people in 1943 to over 6,000 in 1945.
+James B. Conant, Groves, and Oppenheimer devised a compromise whereby the University of California operated the laboratory under contract to the War Department.
+It soon turned out that Oppenheimer had hugely underestimated the magnitude of the project: Los Alamos grew from a few hundred people in 1943 to over 6,000 in 1945.

-Oppenheimer at first had difficulty with the organizational division of large groups, but rapidly learned the art of large-scale administration after he took up permanent residence on the mesa.
+Oppenheimer at first had difficulty with the organizational division of large groups but rapidly learned the art of large-scale administration after he took up permanent residence at Los Alamos.
 He was noted for his mastery of all scientific aspects of the project and for his efforts to control the inevitable cultural conflicts between scientists and the military.
-He was an iconic figure to his fellow scientists, as much a symbol of what they were working toward as a scientific director.
-Victor Weisskopf put it thus:
+Victor Weisskopf wrote: